micsparre/micsparre/README.md

 # Hi there 👋

 ## I'm Michael (aka micsparre) and I'm a Software Engineer 🧑🏼‍💻 living in San Francisco!
-I'm interested in using technology to make our lives easier, more efficient, and thus more fulfillling.
-I'm also a big soccer fan and there's a good chance you might spot me at any of the fields in the Bay Area ⚽️
+I'm interested in using technology to make our lives easier, more efficient, and thus more fulfillling 🌱 I'm also a big soccer fan and there's a good chance you might spot me at any of the fields in the Bay Area ⚽️ Here's some more info about me and what I'm doing

 ## Skills